Mike Read had been co-presenter for Yorkshire's Pop Quest the previous decade and

 ex-Tiswas legend Chris Tarrant, starting in January 1994 with a Top of the Pops 30th

-anniversary special before the series started proper in May that year.
+anniversary special before the series started properly in May that year.